You are here:

 Students will have the opportunity to earn college credit while working in teams to complete a real world project and present their results.
 Program activities include

-To apply for any of the Summer 2013 programs, please fill out the Summer Academy Printer-Friendly Application.
+To apply for any of the Summer 2014 STEM Academies, please fill out the Summer Academy Application.

-To advertise the Summer Academies in your school, please download the Summer Academy Printer-Friendly Flyer.
+To encourage your students to apply for the Summer Academies, please download the Summer Academy Classroom Flyer.

 Environmental engineering is the discipline most responsible for preserving and improving human health.
 Environmental engineers work on projects such as designing drinking water treatment systems and protecting soil, air, and water from pollution.
 In the Environmental Engineering Design Summer Academy, students will gain first-hand, project-based experience using knowledge from science, technology, and math to design and construct a solution to an authentic issue in environmental engineering.
 Along the way, students will learn problem solving skills and engineering design principles that have many real world applications.
 Principles and projects involved in the Environmental Engineering Design Summer Academy are designed to be independent of but complimentary to the Green Chemistry Summer Academy.
 Students receive credit for Engineering 101 and 102 (one credit each) for completing the program.

-Cost: $500 (financial aid is available).
-Selected students will be provided with room and board and all course materials (up to $2,000 value).
+Students selected to participate in the program will be provided with room and board and all course materials.
 Students earn two college credits upon completion of the program.
-Students with an interest in pursuing a career in the sciences or technical fields are encouraged to attend.
+Students with an interest in pursuing a career in the sciences or technical fields are encouraged to apply.

 Gaming is a field in computer science in which the power of game play and computer technology are harnessed for a wide variety of applications such as video games, business and science simulations, crime scene investigations, virtual reality explorations, artificial intelligence, advertising, television and video productions.
 In the Gaming Summer Academy, students will have the opportunity to experience aspects of game design and production, including programming, story mapping, and graphic design.
 Students will also have the opportunity to learn about careers in gaming through experts in industry.
 Students receive 2 college credits in Computer Science 240 (Applied Programming Languages) for computing this program.